liamzebedee/niacin/cli/README.md

 **Dependency injection for contracts**.
 No more manually pasting addresses, you can use the `MixinResolver` in order to resolve dependencies to other contracts in your codebase.
 It is smart and caches entries, meaning no extra `CALL`'s like a Beacon.

-**Simple migration scripting**.
-Aller supports an initialize script, written in JS/TS.
+**Simple migration scripting**. niacin supports an initialize script, written in JS/TS.
 You can initialize your smart contracts from JS, and apply new settings.
 It has intelligent helpers, meaning it will only call `setFeeRate` if your fee rate has changed.
 See [`example-project/deploy/initialize.js`](../example-project/deploy/initialize.js) for an example.

 **Deployment data for your Dapp/Subgraph**.
 Generate an ultra-lightweight `index.js` from your deployment manifest.json, containing the addresses, ABI's, and deployment tx and block number (useful for The Graph).